EG-ResearchAndDevelopment/code_standards/09_git_standards.md

 2. **Sensitive Data:**
 - Never commit sensitive information such as passwords or API keys.
+- Use configuration files (eg. `.env`) where you store sensitive information and add them to `.gitignore`.
-- Use GitHub's secret management tools for handling sensitive data with GitHub workflows.
+- For cloud services use secret management tools provided by the cloud provider.

 3. **Security Updates:**
 - Regularly review and update dependencies to address security vulnerabilities.